Dadido3/noita-mapcap/bin/stitch/README.md

 ## Usage

-- Run the program and follow the interactive prompt.
+- Either run the program and follow the interactive prompt.
-- Run the program with parameters:
+- Or run the program with parameters:
   - `divide int`
     A downscaling factor.
 2 will produce an image with half the side lengths. (default 1)
   - `input string`The source path of the image tiles to be stitched. (default "..\\..\\output")